ml-research/NeuralConceptBinder/README.md

 We provide checkpoints of all trained models of our experiments as well as parameter files for [CLEVR-Easy](https://hessenbox.tu-darmstadt.de/getlink/fiNmsxY8anr52RGTwsQtzSxW/CLEVR-Easy.zip) and [CLEVR](https://hessenbox.tu-darmstadt.de/getlink/fi6WzuWtQ87Px5P3ewEVNQyZ/CLEVR-4.zip).
+You can find the ckpts of the NLOTM baseline [here](https://hessenbox.tu-darmstadt.de/getlink/fiLgJBMQgKpaDKD82WDTGwVv/nlotm.zip).

 ## Docker